joesan/joesan-me/content/post/math/gradient-descent-part-1.md

 The slope and the points P1, P2 or P3 or as a matter of fact at any given point in the graph is simple the ratio of rise divided by run

-TODO: Slope at P = rise / run
+TODO: Slope at point P = rise / run

-The slope and point P1 represents a negative slope, meaning that the value of y decreases as the value of x increases which is kind of obvious from the graph.
+The slope at point P1 represents a negative slope, meaning that the value of y decreases as the value of x increases which is kind of obvious from the graph.
 The slope at point P2 represents a positive slope, meaning that the value of y increases as the value of x increases and the slope and point P3 represents a constant slope where the value of y remains a constant for changing values of x.